-Category What to include Identity and role Give the person's full name.
-Describe the role the person will perform (e.g. managing director, non-executive director, chief financial officer).
+Category What to include Identity and role You must disclose the person's full name.
+Consider describing the role the person will perform (e.g. managing director, non-executive director or chief financial officer).
 A brief description of their duties may also be relevant for investors.
-Skills and experience Give details of the person's skills and experience that are relevant to the role they have in your company.
-You should explain how their skills and experience are relevant to the role.

-Category

-What to include

-Legal or disciplinary action

-You must disclose the following legal or disciplinary actions (if any) against your current and proposed directors and senior managers:

-- · convictions of criminal offences under the Corporations Act; - · civil penalties imposed under the Corporations Act; - disqualifications from managing a company under the Corporations Act; - banning or disqualification orders (relating to an AFS licence) under s920A or 921A of the Corporations Act; - whether the person is or has been a director, company secretary or senior manager of a company when it became insolvent; - whether the person is or has been subject to a written undertaking accepted by ASIC under s93AA or 93A of the Australian Securities and Investments Commission Act 2001 (ASIC Act); and - any other criminal convictions or penalties against the director or senior manager (acting in that capacity in relation to your company or another company) under any other laws in the last 10 years.
+Skills and experience You must disclose details of the person's skills and experience that are relevant to the role they have in your company.
+You should consider explaining how their skills and experience are relevant to the role.
+Legal or disciplinary action You must disclose the following legal or disciplinary actions (if any) against your current and proposed directors and senior managers: convictions of criminal offences under the Corporations Act; civil penalties imposed under the Corporations Act; disqualifications from managing a company under the Corporations Act; banning or disqualification orders (relating to an AFS licence) under s920A or 921A; whether the person is or has been a director, company secretary or senior manager of a company when it became insolvent; whether the person is or has been subject to a written undertaking accepted by ASIC under s93AA or 93A of the Australian Securities and Investments Commission Act 2001 (ASIC Act); and any other convictions or penalties against the director or senior manager (acting in that capacity in relation to your company or another company) under any other laws in the last 10 years.
 You must include details of, and a description of the circumstances giving rise to, each of the offences, penalties, disqualifications, banning or court orders, insolvencies or undertakings (as applicable).
-This includes a summary of the facts and any formal judgment (e.g. court judgment) or decision (e.g. by ASIC) in relation to the legal or disciplinary action or undertaking.

-Provide details of the director or senior manager's capacity and involvement with a previous company insolvency (if applicable).

-Note: The CSF intermediary also has an obligation to check whether the directors and senior managers of the company are of good fame and character, have had any legal or disciplinary actions against them and, if so, that these have been disclosed in the CSF offer document (see s738Q and RG XXX).
+This should generally include a summary of the facts and any formal judgment (e.g. court judgment) or decision (e.g. by ASIC) in relation to the legal or disciplinary action or undertaking.
+You should provide details of the director or senior manager's capacity and involvement with a previous company insolvency (if applicable).
+Note: The CSF intermediary also has an obligation to check whether the directors and senior managers of the company are of good fame and character, have had any legal or disciplinary actions against them and, if so, that these have been disclosed in the CSF offer document-see s738Q and RG 262.

+You might also consider including other relevant information about directors and senior management, such as their interests in the company's securities, remuneration (including salary and bonus entitlements) and any other non-cash benefits (such as options).
-RG 000.132 The information about directors and senior managers should be:

-- appropriately balanced-for example, disclosure about a director's disciplinary history should be given appropriate prominence compared to disclosure of the director's experience and achievements; - (b) appropriately explained-we recommend that information about a director's or manager's track record and achievements include an explanation of the context, to allow investors to assess what weight, if any, to place on the information about a director's background.
+- RG 261.152 The information about directors and senior managers should be: - (a) appropriately balanced-for example, disclosure about a director's disciplinary history should be given appropriate prominence compared to disclosure of the director's experience and achievements; and - (b) appropriately explained-we recommend that information about a director's or manager's track record and achievements include an explanation of the context, to allow investors to assess what weight, if any, to place on the information about a director's background.